SoftwareImpacts/SIMPAC-2023-33/README.md

 The code is presumably compliant with the upcoming version 7.
 For the installation of `SUNDIALS`, [`CMake`](https://cmake.org/) is required.
 Follow the installation guide and do not forget to enable MPI and specify the directory of the `mpicxx` wrapper for use of the MPI-based `NVECTOR_PARALLEL` module.
-Make sure to edit the `SUNDIALS` binary and library paths in the Makefile.
+Make sure to edit the `SUNDIALS` include and library directories in the provided Makefile.

 A minimal [Makefile](src/Makefile) template is provided.